llm-operator/docs/docs/source/training.rst

 .. code-block:: console

-   llmo fine-tuning jobs logs <job-id>
+   llmo batch jobs logs <job-id>

-TyTorch Distributed Data Parallel
+PyTorch Distributed Data Parallel
 ---------------------------------

 LLM Operator supports PyTorch Distributed Data Parallel (DDP) training.
 You can run a DDP training job by specifying the number of per-node GPUs and the number of workers in the ``--gpu`` and ``--workers`` flags, respectively.